northle/docs/docs/1.x/basics/directory-structure.md

 # Directory Structure

-Default Norther application structure consists of a few main directories.
+Default Northle application structure consists of a few main directories.
 It is a good idea to explore them!

 ## Directories